dbwebb-se/mvc/example/symfony-write-application-code/README.md

     }
 ```

-The logic needed is to use the dice in the session, roll them and add the sum to the current round, but only if the dice do not hold the value of 1.
+Here we want to use the dicehand from the session and roll the dices and add the sum to the current round, but only if the dicehand do not hold the value of 1.

-Something like this.
-It is adding up to some application logic now.

 ```php
     #[Route("/game/pig/roll", name: "pig_roll", methods: ['POST'])]